adobbs/2dgameengine/README.md

 # 2dgameengine
-Simple 2D game engine (C++ and Lua).
+2D ECS game engine (C++ with Lua scripting).
 Use "make" to build and "make run" to run.